F-14A Black Tomcat U.S. Navy Carrier-Based Fighter Revell 1/144

 When the decals were stuck in the cockpit, it looks very detailed for 1/144 scale.

 I’m building the 1/144 F-14A and lost the important part.
 I never found it even I looked for it for two hours.
-I found 1 yen coin, 10 yen coin, a guitar pick, fishing weights and lure seal.
+I found 1 yen coin, 10 yen coin, a guitar pick, fishing weights, and a lure seal.
 It seems to have made the warp to the different dimensional space without being found.
-Really strange.
+Strange.
 I have to consider the work desk condition in earnest.

 I put a trash box recently right under a work desk.
 Because it is comfortable to put away the dust and debris.
 Probably I dropped it in a trash box.
 I have found some parts distantly far away bedroom.
 The parts were caught on socks and fall over there.

 I reproduced the AN/ALR-23 infrared rays search tracker (IRST) parts from the stock of normal 1/144 F-14A.
-I used the material of softening in the hot water to take mold, and the polyester putty for casting.
-A mold is not so sharp, but the best way at the moment.
-Because a motivation is lost as for the loss of parts, I’ll be careful in future.
+I used the material of softening in the hot water to make a mold and the polyester putty for casting.
+Mold is not so sharp, but the best way at the moment.
+Because motivation is lost as for the loss of parts, I’ll be careful in the future.

 Preparation of painting, masking the small canopy.

-It is a small box, but the manual is very big size, and there is much number of sheets, too.
-It’s quite detailed illustrations for 1/144 scale airplane kit.
+It is a small box, but the manual is very big, and there is much number of sheets, too.
+It’s quite detailed illustrations for a 1/144 scale airplane kit.

-The masking tape for curves released from Tamiya, it is useful for a small plastic model, too.
+The masking tape for curves released from Tamiya, is useful for a small plastic model, too.

 I thought about the adhesion of decals and painted in gross black.
 I’d like the semi-gross finally.